harrycresswell/harry/site/content/notes/practical-javascript.md

----
++++
-title: "Arrays"
+title = "Arrays"
-date: "2018-07-19T14:49:54+02:00"
+date = "2018-07-19T14:49:54+02:00"
-slug: "practical-javascript-arrays"
+slug = "practical-javascript-arrays"
-tags: ["JavaScript"]
-description: "In programming, lists are called Arrays.
-Learn how to build an array and display items from the array in the console."
+tags = ["JavaScript", "Coursenotes"] description = "In programming, lists are called Arrays.
+Learn how to build an array and display items from the array in the console." syndicate = "false"
----
++++

 These are my notes from Gordon Zhu’s course [Practical JavaScript](https://watchandcode.com/p/practical-javascript).